 The Council of Europe was the first regional organisation to focus on money laundering and to push for the criminalisation of acts of money laundering, thereby, shifting the AML approach from a purely preventive one to a punitive one as well.
 The main aim of AML enforcement measures is to punish offenders who either attempt or succeed in their wrongdoing.
 This occurs when preventive measures have failed.
-The enforcement aspect of AML/CFT has four elements: UNIVERSITY of the WESTERN CAPE
+The enforcement aspect of AML/CFT has four elements:

-- (i) the listing of predicate crimes,
+(i) the listing of predicate crimes, TERN CAPE

 - (ii) investigation and prosecution,

 - (iii) punishment, and

 - (iv) confiscation.